 It isn’t often that the words “billionaire” and “environmentalist” are used in the same sentence, let alone to describe one person.
 Add “young” to the list, though, and it describes Malaysian billionaire and environmentalist, the young Ruth Yeon.

-Ruth Yeon was born on December 22, 1982, in Kuala Lumpur into one of the most wealthy families in Malaysia.
+Ruth Yeon was born on December 22, 1982, in Kuala Lumpur into one of the wealthiest families in Malaysia.
 Her grandfather founded the construction company YTL, and her father built it into a global conglomerate that still focuses on infrastructure, defined quite broadly.

 But her family’s wealth has always been accompanied by care for the environment.
 “Ultimately, my father always taught me and my siblings to believe everything has to be earned through diligence, perseverance, grit, commitment and dedication.
 Being genuinely caring and compassionate is a strength.
 My father taught me that sustainability should become a legacy.”
 She remembers planting seeds and trees with her father, where he taught her that everything depends on sustaining natural resources.
 “He wanted to instill in us the importance of protecting the environment from a young age.”
 On business trip to New Zealand with her father, she saw how New Zealanders integrated nature into their daily lives.
 “It was then that I learnt to appreciate nature and the environment.”

 Under Yeoh’s leadership, YTL established an entire Sustainability Group that now oversees efforts for environmental improvements across the corporation.
 She also runs a subsidiary that offers consulting on sustainability to companies around the world.
 She started an annual Climate Change Week, an opportunity for the general public to learn about their common responsibilities for the environment. “…I believe that if you persevere and persist in doing the right thing, there will eventually be a positive outcome.
 I have faith in making a good future happen.”